 - Use the Heading 1 Min tweak to set the minimum font size, for example, 15px.

-It’s considered best practice to set each header’s minimum font size larger than your body text font size.
+We recommend setting each header’s minimum font size larger than your body text font size.
 For more information, visit Scaling fonts.

-You can use the content inset to add white space margins on the sides of all your page content, or to create layouts where you mix site-wide blocks and indented blocks.
+Use the content inset feature to add white space margins on the sides of all your page content, or to create compelling layouts with a mix of site-wide blocks and indented blocks.
 Layout Pages, blog posts, and footers follow this feature.

 - Check Full Bleed Images, Video, and Gallery to display Image Blocks, Video Blocks, and Gallery Blocks at the width of the main content area.
 All other blocks retain the content inset.